AlexandreKrantz/webdev-notes/comp303/m7-inheritance/Inheritance.md

 - I recommend avoiding overloading methods except for widely used idioms (such as constructor overloading or library methods that support different primitive types).
 In many designs, the same properties can be obtained without overloading (i.e., by giving different names to the methods that take different types of arguments).

 ### Inheritance vs. [[Composition]]
 Which option to choose will ultimately depend on the context.
 Composition-based reuse generally provides more run-time flexibility.
 This option should therefore be favored in design contexts that require many possible configurations, or the opportunity to change configurations at run-time.
 At the same time, composition-based solutions provide fewer options for detailed access to the internal state of a well-encapsulated object.
-In contrast, inheritance-based reuse solutions tend to be better in design contexts that require a lot of compile-time configuration, because a class hierarchy can easily be designed to provide privileged access to the internal structure of a class to subclasses (as opposed to aggregate and other client classes).
+In contrast, inheritance-based reuse solutions tend to be better in design contexts that require a lot of compile-time configuration, because a class hierarchy can easily be designed to provide privileged access to the internal structure of a class to subclasses (as opposed to aggregate and other client classes).

 ### Abstract Classes
 - Technically, an abstract class represents a correct but incomplete set of class member declarations
 	- The class can declare new abstract methods using the same `abstract` keyword, this time placed in front of a method signature.
 - Note that because abstract classes cannot be instantiated, their constructor can only be called from within the constructors of subclasses.
 For this reason it makes sense to declare the constructors of abstract classes `protected`.

 ### Final Methods and Classes
 - Declaring a method to be `final` means that the method cannot be overridden by subclasses.
 The main purpose for declaring a method to be final is to clarify our intent, as designers, that a method is not meant to be overridden.